HewlettPackard/hpegl-metal-client/v1/pkg/client/docs/VolumeAttachmentsApi.md

 ## Delete

-> Delete(ctx, attachmentId)
+> Delete(ctx, attachmentId, optional)

 Delete a VolumeAttachment

-Deletes the VolumeAttachment with the matching ID
+Deletes the VolumeAttachment with the matching ID.
+If GreenLake Platform IAM issued token is used for authentication, then it is required to pass  'X-Role' and 'X-Workspaceid' headers.

 ### Required Parameters